gitedric/trajeR/README.md

 - Censored (or regular) Normal distribution ;
 - Zero Inflated Poisson distribution ;
+- Poisson ditribution ;
-- Bernouilli distribution.
+- Bernouilli distribution ;
+- Beta distribution (only withe Likelihood) ;
+- Non linear regression.

-The trajectories of each clusters are modelize by poylnomials.
+The trajectories of each clusters are modeling by polynomials.
 We have the possibility to use Non Linear models too.

 ## Installation